lsst-dm/k8s-scripts/README.md

     2.  etc/newhosts.txt - will be appended to /etc/hosts on each system
     3.  yml/registry.yml - used to create local docker registry on head node
     4.  yml/node-redirect.yml - used on nodes to for the registry
+    5.  yml/testregistry.yml - YML for pod used to check to see the local registry is working

 ## On the head node